Dmitri9149/DevOps-with-Doker-2020/Part_1_exercises.md

 ```
 ************************************************************************

-The message om the web page: Exercise 1.10: Congratulations!
+The message on the web page: Exercise 1.10: Congratulations!
 You configured your ports correctly!

 To run on localhost:5000 need to execute:
 docker run -p 5000:5000 myfirst